 25. Brave Love, by Lisa Leonard

 Lisa is a wife, a mother to a son with a severe disability, and a jewelry business owner.
-Lisa committed to giving it her all, but over the years, the exhaustion of trying to be the perfect wife, mother, and businesswoman took its toll.
+She committed to giving it her all, but over the years, the exhaustion of trying to be the perfect wife, mother, and businesswoman took its toll.
 Lisa knew it wasn’t working.
 She wanted to change things, but how?
 Everyone depended on her.
-So she kept going, kept pushing, kept trying to prove she could do it all.
-In Brave Love, Lisa shares her story of finding truth and wholeness in the midst of life’s competing demands.
+So she kept going, pushing, and trying to prove she could do it all.
+In Brave Love, Lisa shares her story of finding truth and wholeness amid life’s competing demands.
 Brave Love is about what it means to be human, how it feels to be broken and afraid, and what happens when we dare to love deeply.

-What were some books that you read during your pregnancy–or even after baby–that you found helpful?
+And there you have it, our favorite books for every mother.
+What were some books you’ve read that you found helpful?
 What would you add to this list?